jhoffman5/student_accessible_files/networking/projects/p1/README.md

 # Revised specification - please reread and look for any changes.
-CHANGES NOT COMPLETED YET
+CHANGES COMPLETE

 *Changes will be demarked by CHANGE in italics.*